20 Amex Platinum Card Benefits That Might Be Worth Its $695 Annual Fee

 While only you can make the final call, we’d say this card might be a fit if…

-- You’d easily max out the fees and credits (airline incidentals, Uber, Saks) without altering your spending patterns to “get the most” out of the card.
+- You’d easily max out the credits (Uber, Saks, security) without altering your spending patterns to “get the most” out of the card.

 - You’re a frequent traveler who generally flies through airports with accessible lounges (bonus points if they’re in the Centurion collection!).

-- You often stay at Hilton or Marriott hotels, or other luxury properties in Amex’s hotel collections, and would reap the benefits of elite status.
+- You often stay at Hilton or Marriott hotels, or other luxury properties, and would reap the benefits of elite status.

 In my case (though the Platinum’s extensive airport lounge access makes me drool), I don’t often stay in chain or luxury hotels, and I want to earn lots of points — so I’ve found the Chase Sapphire Reserve® (Review) to be a better fit.
 If you’re trying to decide between the two, read my head-to-head breakdown of the Reserve vs. Platinum.

-You can also read my comparison of the Amex Platinum vs. Amex Gold (a card that doesn’t have the luxury perks, but earns 4X points U.S. supermarkets (up to $25,00 spent annually) and restaurants worldwide).
+You can also read my comparison of the Amex Platinum vs. Amex Gold (a card that doesn’t have the luxury perks, but earns 4X points U.S. supermarkets (up to $25,000 spent per calendar year in purchases, then 1X) and restaurants).

 But rest assured: As long as you’re choosing from one of these best travel rewards credit cards, it’s hard to make a bad move.